is surgery necessary for a torn ACL in dogs?

 For any number of reasons, knee surgery may not be an option.
 Whether because of finances for those without dog insurance or something specific to your particular pooch, such as a medical condition that prevents anesthetic procedures, sometimes surgery is simply not realistic.

-For these pets, a variety of options are available:
+For these pets, a variety of options for ACL repair in dogs are available:

 If your pet sustains a knee injury, talk to your vet about all of your options.
 Dogs who have one cruciate rupture have a very good chance of having the same thing happen in the other knee, so the sooner you address the first problem, the greater the chance is that your dog will have a leg to stand on should the second knee follow suit.